dStern98/FastAPI-Microblog/README.md

 If running the app using Docker in development mode, use the command `docker compose -f docker-compose.dev.yml -d`.
 If in production, use the command `docker compose -f docker-compose.prod.yml -d`.
 Note that the docker-compose files expect a .env file to be present in the root.
+The dev build uses a bind mount to allow for the container to immediately update with new code.
+No environment variables are expressly written in the docker-compose files.
+Instead, the .env file is mounted into the container, and Pydantic automatically creates the environment variables.